-"This ground breaking legislation will create jobs at Illinois clean coal and renewable energy facilities, as well as in the coal industry," said Attorney General Madigan.
-"It provides a unique opportunity for Illinois to become a national leader in the effort to build the kind of green economy championed by President-elect Obama."
+"We are creating change right here in Illinois and this new clean energy law will have a major impact on how we approach our future energy needs while protecting the environment and stimulating our economy," said Attorney General Madigan.
+"The new law will create jobs at Illinois clean coal and renewable energy facilities and in the coal industry.
+This law makes Illinois a national leader in the effort to build the kind of green economy championed by President-elect Obama."